vuhung16au/pdf-splitter/README.md

 ## Usage

-1. Upload one or more PDF files by dragging them into the upload area or clicking to browse
+1. Upload one or more PDF files by dragging them into the upload area or clicking to browse (max file size: 100MB per file)
 2. Click "Split PDFs" to process your files
 3. Each page of your PDFs will be extracted as a separate PDF file with the naming format "originalname-XX.pdf"
 4. The ZIP file "pdf-splitted.zip" containing all individual PDFs will be downloaded automatically